compomics/psm_utils/docs/source/quickstart.rst

 621.24282637892

-A drawback of using the mass shift is that the composition is not be resolvable:
+A drawback of using the mass shift is that the composition is not resolvable:

 >>> Peptidoform("AC[+57.021464]DEK/2").composition
 [...]